arcuri82/web_development_and_api_design/README.md

 The course is divided in 12 lessons, each one lasting between 2 and 4 hours.
 Each lesson contains slides and full working code examples.
+Slides just give high level overviews: most of the explanations will be directly in the code as comments.

 ## Lessons